Lake Norman Marinas Boat Rentals and Dealerships

 All Seasons Marina on Lake Norman in Mooresville

-All Seasons Marina offers 220 slips for docking or storage, and it’s open year round.
-Facilities include Lake Norman’s only 25-ton lift, electricity, water, and showers, repair facilities, drinks and snacks, and the Ship Store, where you’ll find everything you need to get your boat clean and safety ready for a fun day on Lake Norman.
+All Seasons Marina offers 220 slips for docking or storage, open year round.
+Facilities include Lake Norman’s only 25-ton lift, electricity, water, and showers, repair facilities, drinks and snacks, and the Ship Store, where you’ll find everything you need to get your boat clean and safely ready for a fun day on Lake Norman.

 Holiday Marina on Lake Norman in Cornelius

-The Holiday Marina is a full service boating maintenance and storage facility with 593 slips and storage from jet skis to yachts, repair facilities, boat ramp, electricity, water/ice, shower, and The Rusty Rudder restaurant, if you need to kick back with a good meal after a day on the water.
-A large, fully enclosed dry storage facility is also available if you’d like to keep your boat closer to the lake over the winter.
+The Holiday Marina is a full-service boating maintenance and storage facility with 593 slips and storage from jet skis to yachts, repair facilities, boat ramp, electricity, water/ice, shower, and The Rusty Rudder restaurant if you need to kick back with a good meal after a day on the water.
+A large, fully enclosed dry storage facility is also available if you want to keep your boat or luxury jet ski closer to the lake over the winter.

 Kings Point Marina on Lake Norman in Cornelius

-Kings Point Marina offers boat rentals along with full service storage and 793 available slip options.
+Kings Point Marina offers boat rentals along with full-service storage and 793 available slip options.
 Pontoons and deck boats are available to rent.
-The property also includes repair facilities, electricity, water/ice, shower, phone, a clubhouse that’s perfect for formal events, and outdoor picnicking and cookout areas for a more casual get together.
+The property also includes repair facilities, electricity, water/ice, a shower, a phone, a clubhouse perfect for formal events, and outdoor picnicking and cookout areas for a more casual get-together.